 Dementia sufferers are protected in law.
-The principle legislation is the Equality Act 20107.
-This act sets out nine protected characteristics.
+The principle legislation is the Equality Act 2010 .
+This act sets out nine protected characteristics and disability is one of those.
 Discriminating against an employee on the basis of one of these characteristics is unlawful.
-Disability is a protected characteristic.
-It is defined as a physical or mental impairment which has a substantial or long term adverse effect on someone's ability to carry out normal day to day activities.
-'Substantial or long term' means it has lasted at least 12 months and is expected to last at least 12 months or is going to last for the rest of the natural life of the person concerned, therefore dementia fits into this definition
+Disability is defined as a physical or mental impairment which has a substantial or long term adverse effect on someone's ability to carry out normal day to day activities.
+'Substantial or long term' means it has lasted at least 12 months and is expected to last at least 12 months or is going to last for the rest of the natural life of the person concerned, therefore dementia fits into this definition.